MelanieFurrer/ReindeerSleep/3_SWA_rumination/README.md

-# Compare behavioral rhythms, vigilance-stage distribution, episodes and transitions across seasons
+# Calculate change of SWA across and within NREM sleep and rumination episoded

 **F4AB_SWA_AcrossRum.m**
 Input: .mat file with normalized and absolute SWA, scoring and episode info; .mat file with episode info